velasqvides/Pulseq3DradialGREsequences/README.md

 The following tools are required:

 [Pulseq] for sequence development.
 Source code available here:  <a class="github" href="https://github.com/pulseq/pulseq">GitHub repository</a>. <br/>
 [BART] for image reconstruction.
-Source code available here: <a class="github" href="https://github.com/mrirecon/bart">GitHub repository</a>.
+Source code available here: <a class="github" href="https://github.com/mrirecon/bart">GitHub repository</a>. <br/>

+For the reconstruction part, it is recommended to use Linux since running `BART` on Windows is currently not supported.
+For the sequence development, `Pulseq` works well on Windows/Linux.

 Also, to simulate (e.g. IDEA) and/or execute the resulted sequences (i.e. .seq files) in a real scanner (e.g. Siemens, GE), one can contact the authors of [Pulseq] to obtain the respective software interpreter, together with instructions for executing the sequences in the scanner.